Cock Magic: Plot

 McNuggets wins a Magic game at City Wok, and the boys are given information on another, more upscale, event.
 Randy unsuccessfully attempts to entertain a group of children at a birthday party with his cock magic, performing as "The Amazingly Randi".
 The girls' volleyball coach comes to class to encourage turnout, and Stan, Kyle, and Cartman all joke about it, but Wendy, who is the team captain, also makes a speech and leaves Stan stunned.
 The parents at the birthday party attempt to report Randy's cock magic show to the police, who are confused as they are looking for the cock magic fighting games, and they arrest the mother for calling in a fake 911 report.
 Kyle, Kenny, and Cartman bring McNuggets to the next event being held at a Panda Express, but Stan is attending a girls' volleyball game to gain favor with Wendy.
 The event features an undefeated rooster named Gadnuk, Breaker of Worlds, and the boys realize McNuggets is outmatched, but they are forced to play.

 Kenny steps in for McNuggets to play Gadnuk, while Cartman is relaying to Stan all the information via cell phone at the game.
 Kenny appears to be on the verge of winning the game when the police bust the event.
 They reveal that they knew about the event due to fliers that had been passed out, which was actually done by Randy, who is performing as The Amazingly Randi for the halftime entertainment.
-As Randy performs to a stunned crowd, people use the distraction to discreetly leave, eventually leaving only Randy with the police.
+As Randy performs to a stunned crowd, everyone (including Kyle, Cartman, & Kenny) who was involved in the Magic: The Gathering business use the distraction to discreetly escape, eventually leaving only Randy with the police.
 At school, Kenny wonders what they will do with McNuggets now that his underground fighting career is seemingly over.
 Stan comes up with the idea to combine the girls' volleyball game against McNuggets playing Magic, as the game finally has the crowd attention they have been wanting all along.